Pmvita/SMB-Finance-OS/backend/mockData/README.md

-# SMB Finance OS Shared MockData System
+# Trident Financial OS Shared MockData System

 This directory contains the shared mockData that both frontend and mobile-app use during development.
 The data is now split into individual JSON files for better maintainability and readability.